 Folinsbee began painting and exhibiting around 1912, and finished his last major landscape, Zero Morning (pictured), shortly before his death in 1972.
 Sixty years is a long period of activity, art historically speaking.
 When he began his career, American Impressionism, as practiced by artists like Childe Hassam, was still widely popular; Tonalist landscapes, such as those painted by his first teachers, L. Birge Harrison and John Carlson, were still sought by collectors.
 When he died, the center of attention of American art had moved beyond the representational and into the abstract (and even beyond).
 While Folinsbee himself did not choose to follow the lead of the younger generation toward abstraction, he did incorporate aspects of modern art—particularly structural ideas learned from an extensive study of Cézanne—into his own work.
 Beyond Cézanne, Folinsbee did not have much use for modern or contemporary art, and he became increasingly conservative in his views after 1950.

 As a scholar of American art, I have found directing the Folinsbee catalogue an enriching experience.
 I am continually struck with the depth of the artist's work, which, as you will see in the catalogue, is broad and varied.
 While many artists undergo stylistic changes, what immediately impresses with Folinsbee is that as he explored new paths, his painting in each phase is solidly developed.
 He wasn't just dabbling or passing through.
 Through all Folinsbee's work runs a distinctness, a sureness of style, a depth of feeling, and a mastery of palette and brush that is most assuredly his.
 Russell Lynes called it “reaching through the surface to the heart of the matter;” a critic in 1919 called it “some subtle magic.”
-The opportunity I have had to closely examine his work and his artistic milieu has inspired me to reassess my own understanding of twentieth-century American art, and I hope it will have a similar affect on those using this catalogue.
+The opportunity I have had to closely examine his work and his artistic milieu has inspired me to reassess my own understanding of twentieth-century American art, and I hope it will have a similar effect on those using this catalogue.

 Kirsten M. Jensen, PhD

-Founding Director, John F. Folinsbee Catalogue Raisonné
+Emerita Director, John F. Folinsbee Catalogue Raisonné